COVID-19 ACTION HUB

 Ask Congress to increase the FMAP for Medicaid by 6 percent and for dental services by 5 percent.

 The United States Department of Agriculture (USDA) approved several time-limited waivers for the Supplemental Food Nutrition Assistance Program (SNAP), Women, Infants, and Children (WIC), and Pandemic-EBT (P-EBT) benefits to ensure access to adequate nutrition for children and families during the pandemic.
-Continued federal investment in nutrition access programs and an extension of vital waivers would ensure meal services are continued for children.
+Continued federal investment in nutrition access programs would ensure meal services are continued for children.

 Ask Congress to: